 The point is to communicate your thoughts about and understanding of at least one topic related to complex variables.
 There are many examples of potential student project topics in the Applications section of every chapter of the textbook.
-There may be an option to convert the project into a 10-minute oral presentation with slides.
+The intention is that the project will be done in pairs or by yourself (not recommended).
+Depending on what option you choose you will probably also have to give a short (8 minutes for pairs, 5 minutes for singletons) oral presentation as part of your project.